Mai-x00/Scripts-public/README.md

 # Scripts-public
-Various scripts, for various tasks, publicly accessible
+Various scripts and Executables, for various tasks, publicly accessible